 Fall Colors in the Eastern Sierra: The Best Drives and Hikes!

 Looking for fall color in California?
-Head east to experience fabulous fall colors in the Eastern Sierra.
+Head to eastern California, to experience fabulous fall colors all along the Eastern Sierra.

 Come September and October, the already spectacularly beautiful Eastern Sierra of California gets dressed up in brilliant fall colors, from yellows and oranges to reds and maroons.